-10 Best Holiday Fudge Recipes to Make and Share
+10 Favorite Holiday Fudge Recipes to Make and Share

 Fudge is always one of our most popular homemade treats during the holidays when cookie parties and gift-giving abound.
-Having a go-to fudge recipe comes in handy, as it's endlessly customizable: You can stick to the basics or experiment with more daring variations.
-We'll share 10 favorite holiday fudge recipes, plus quick tips for prepping, storing, and packaging fudge for gift-giving.
+Having a go-to fudge recipe comes in handy, as it's endlessly customizable: You can stick to the basics or experiment with more creative variations.
+We'll share 10 favorite holiday fudge recipes, plus quick tips for how to make fudge.

-If you're looking for a simple starting place—or a blank slate on which to experiment with additions (think nuts and dried fruits)—look no further.
-This tried-and-true recipe has gotten the stamp of approval from over 1,000 readers (possibly because it's four ingredients and cooks entirely in the microwave!)
+If you're looking for a simple starting place — or a blank slate on which to experiment with additions (think nuts and dried fruits) — look no further.
+This easy fudge recipe has gotten the stamp of approval from over 1,000 reviewers (possibly because it's four ingredients and cooks entirely in the microwave!)

 Becca21402 assures first-timers: "This was the first time I have ever made fudge.
 I made it for the holidays and everyone RAVED about it!
 They wanted the recipe.
 It's so simple and so good!
 Even if you have no cooking talent you can make GREAT fudge!"